-Students in the MSM program are required to have a foundational knowledge that will facilitate learning advanced concepts.
+Students in the MSSM program are required to have a foundational knowledge that will facilitate learning advanced concepts.
 The Statistics foundation course may have been taken in an undergraduate degree program or subsequent to the completion of the bachelor's degree and must be completed with a grade of C or better.
 If the course has not been completed prior to admission, students can still be admitted conditionally but must complete the undergraduate equivalent of this requirement early in their program of study.

-The following is the only foundation course required for MSM:
+The following is the only foundation course required for MSSM:

-• Introductory Statistics
+Introductory Statistics

-MSM Core Courses
+MSSM Core Courses

-These courses are designed to prepare students in the functional areas for managing modern-day business organizations.
+These courses are designed to prepare students to manage business using a modern-day systems-based approach.
 Students must complete all of the Core Courses.

-Core Courses Units BUS4000 Organizational and Management Theory 3 BUS4200 Enterprise Information Management Systems 3 BUS4216 Enterprise Performance Management 3 BUS4300 Systems Management 3 BUS4308 Business Systems Modeling 3 BUS4316 Sustainability: Local and Global Management 3 BUS4332 Decision Support: Forecasting and Optimization 3 BUS4982 Project Systems Analysis (Capstone) 3

-Total Core Units 24
+Core Courses Units BUS4000 Organizational and Management Theory 3 BUS4200 Enterprise Information Management Systems 3 BUS4216 Enterprise Performance Management 3 BUS4300 Systems Management 3 BUS4308 Business Systems Modeling 3 BUS4316 Sustainability: Local and Global Management 3 BUS4332 Decision Support: Forecasting and Optimization 3 BUS4982 Project Systems Analysis (Capstone) 3 Total Core Units 24